Compress video size online | Fast, clear compression

 Compress video size online in seconds and keep your visuals sharp.
-Upload any MP4, MOV, MKV or AVI file and create a smaller version that loads faster and is easy to share.
-HeyGen makes it simple, secure and fast to reduce large video files without installing software or losing quality.
+Upload any MP4, MOV, MKV, or AVI file and create a smaller version that loads faster and shares easily.
+HeyGen makes it simple, secure, and fast to reduce large video files without installing software or losing quality.

 Export videos in the resolution you need

-Upload your video and choose from resolutions like 4K, 1080p or 720p to manage file size while keeping your visuals clear.
-It’s an easy way to optimise content for email, mobile or web platforms without compromising on clarity.
+Upload your video and choose from resolutions like 4K, 1080p, or 720p to manage file size while keeping your visuals clear.
+It’s an easy way to optimize content for email, mobile, or web platforms without compromising on clarity.

 If you want to enhance your video before compressing it, use the Add Photo to Video tool to include images, overlays, or graphics that make your content more engaging.